The-Lovebugs/Glapped/README.md

 ```

 ## Running Tests
-In order to run unit tests, makke sure you are in the installed project folder within a terminal, then run -
+In order to run unit tests, make sure you are in the installed project folder within a terminal, then run -
 ```bash
   python manage.py test
 ```